Dream & smile before getting out of bed

 Urban Micro-Escapes

-Visit rivers, fountains; practice pranayama.
+Visit rivers, lakes, or fountains and practice pranayama.

 Regular Pilgrimages

-Schedule coastal resets — essential soul maintenance.
+Schedule periodic coastal resets — essential soul maintenance.

 Frequently Asked Questions